Sammy Margo Physiotherapy North West London Hampstead and Highgate

 Hypermobilty and Ethlos Danlos Syndrome are becoming increasingly recognised as conditions that may require rehabilitation intervention from time to time.
+Hypermobility is the term used to describe the ability to move joints beyond the normal range of movement.
+Joint hypermobility is common in the general population.
+It may be present in just a few joints or it may be widespread.
 With almost 20% of the UK population being classified as hypermobile it is no wonder that we are seeing an ever increasing number of patients presenting with various neuromuscular complaints.

 The typical trend for patients with hypermobility is that they start life as early walkers (under 12 months), they tend to go on to be extremely high achievers at school and in sports until their adolescence years when they start to develop hip, knee, ankle, and shoulder pain.
 If poorly managed this can escalate into full joint dislocations which can be extremely debilitating.
 Patients may also suffer with circulatory dysfunction, hypersensitivity, chronic fatigue, headaches, and irritable bowel disorders.
 There is also an extremely high association with anxiety and panic attacks which can exacerbate things further.